dnsimple/dnsimple-support/content/articles/account-suspended.markdown

 There are a variety of reasons your account may be suspended.
 These reasons include:

-- Non payment of your monthly or yearly subscription fee.
+- Non-payment of your monthly or yearly subscription fee.
 - Chargebacks issued against your account.
 - Fraudulent activity.
 - Repeated failure to pay outstanding invoices.